steinbergmedia/vst3_dev_portal/src/pages/Technical+Documentation/Complex+Structures/Index.md

 ## The Simple Mode

-The 'VST 3 simple mode' has the (selfish) background to support the so-called "simple instrument tracks" of Cubase.
+The 'VST 3 simple mode' has the (selfish) background to support the so-called "simple instrument tracks" of **Cubase**.
 These tracks combine a MIDI track and VST audio channel (without the need to make any further assignments such as the choice of a MIDI output port or a MIDI channel).
 This mode is defined as 'only one input and only one output'.
 In 'simple mode', only MIDI channel 0 is used.
 Therefore, an instrument has to be mono-timbral.

 The host will now work with multiple instances of the plug-in rather than using the same instance in a way that it contains multiple internal sections of the same kind.
 The **VST-MA** component model supports shared resources between multiple instances of a plug-in because usually the same module instance (dll/bundle) is used for each plug-in instance.